KureciPlatek/Project_BacaSable/00_Requirements_Inputs/01_introduction_and_goals.md

  - **R3.** Have fun.

-@TODO: all shall be moved in arch constraints
-### R2 - Environment
- - **R2.1** Embedded systems:
- The project shall be oriented to __embedded systems__, which means the use of a micro-controller and some Hardware

-### R3 - IDE
- - **R3.1** IDE independence:
-The project shall be __IDE independent__, as many people love to use their own environment.
-And also because it is possible to have a full project without the need of an IDE

-### R4 - Hardware/target
- - **R4.1** Availability:
-The hardware shall not be expensive and easily available on Internet for newcomers to easily join the project

- - **R4.2** Offered features:
-The hardware shall have a CPU with at least two core for synchronous RTOS.
-Monocore RTOS shall also be possible to be executed on the hardware target.

-@END_TODO

 ## Quality Goals

-There are no quality goals, as the project is a sandbox
-@todo, change it for different code and RTOS scheduling quality (good, bad and ugly)
+the following quality goals are also principles or tools to be understood and/or improved.

 ### Q1 Code quality
 #### Q1.1 Static code analysis:
-The code shall fulfill a static code analysis level - @todo level is to be defined
+A static code analysis shall applied to code with a tool.
+Level of quality to be reached is still to be defined

 #### Q1.1 Dynamic code analysis:
-A dynamic code analysis shall also be used.
+A dynamic code analysis shall also be applied to code.
 It is a complex quality quality goal as the program is running under a multi-tasking real time OS.
+Level of quality is still to be defined

 ### Q2 memory management
-The program shall not present memory leak due to memory segmentation or any kind.
-A full analysis of memory use shall be done (outch!)
+A memory analysis tool/profiler shall be used to check for memory leak due to memory segmentation or any kind.
+The program shall run for 10 minutes and not present any kind of segmentation leading to memory leak and still have the same quantity of free memory, with a difference of 1% allowed.

+### Q3 RTOS efficiency

+RTOS quality requirements are defined in [this file](01_introduction_and_goals_RTOS.md).

 ## Stakeholders